sepkamal/STAT545-hw-Kamal-Sepehr/Hw05/HW05_factor_figure_management.md

     ## Saving 7 x 5 in image

 It appears ggsave automatically saves the most recently made plot.
 We need to specify the plot name explicitly to make sure it saves the correct plot.
+To emphasize this point I inserted a random plot into my code.

 Now lets load the files to see if the save worked properly: